Early Sports Specialisation vs Diversification in Youth Athletes at a glance

 - It should be the athlete’s choice to specialise.

-Encourage children to participate in a variety of different age-appropriate sport-related activities and settings.
+Based on current evidence, the best pathway for longevity and enjoyment of the sport is to encourage children to participate in a variety of different age-appropriate sport-related activities and settings.

 If you have a child who’s struggling with injury from playing too many different sports, our physiotherapists treat children as young as 8 years old.
 Book in to see one of our physiotherapists through out ONLINE BOOKING system.
 Concession rates apply for full time students.